Introduction

 -

-Review the data source
+Review the source data and graph data model

 Continue with the lesson to create the graph data model